-It is not difficult to understand that, in the case of the disciples with Jesus before the storm on the lake, they manifested a destructive anxiety by having an anxious restlessness, thinking that they would perish.
+It is not difficult to understand that, in the case of the disciples with Jesus before the storm on the lake, they manifested destructive anxiety by having experiencing anxious restlessness, thinking that they would perish.
 On the other hand, Jesus manifested constructive anxiety.
 It would be good to ask ourselves, what message did the disciples’ anxiety try to give them in the middle of the storm?
 Maybe they needed to understand their need to depend more on Jesus and less on their own strength.
-Their anxieties showed that even though they were close to Jesus, they did not trust Him to solve their crises.
+Their anxieties showed that even though they were close to Jesus, they did not trust Him to solve their crisis.

 So, we can conclude by saying that anxiety itself is not a sin because it is a natural reaction to stress.
-Being anxious becomes a sin when it stops being constructive and becomes destructive, and you start to get desperate using your human skills to deal with your stress.
+Being anxious becomes a sin when it stops being constructive and becomes destructive, and you start to get desperate, using your human skills to deal with your stress.
 That is why Jesus, in Matthew 6:25, said to His disciples: “be anxious for nothing.”
 As Christians, we are called not to live in a state of anxiety and simply to see anxiety as a messenger who wants to help us see what is important in our lives.

 I must also clarify that many people suffer from anxiety disorders as a product of traumatic experiences that they have had in their lives, and for them, anxiety is a pathological problem.
 In these cases, saying that this person is sinning because they are living in a state of general anxiety is not correct.
-For these people, trying to manage the cognitive part of their mind is not a simple thing to do and they need therapy and often even medication.
+For these people, trying to manage the cognitive part of their mind is not an easy thing to do and they need therapy and often even medication.

 Five tips for managing anxiety in the midst of a pandemic.

 I want to leave you with five tips to manage your anxiety in the midst of the pandemic.